photo Virginia Lawrence

 Contributed by Stephen Ross, July 23, 2014

-On Tuesday, July 29, at 11:30 am Augusta Louise Ross will be laid to rest in the Beaverkill Cemetery.
-All are welcome.
+On Tuesday, July 29, at 11:30 am Augusta Louise Ross was laid to rest in the Beaverkill Cemetery.
 Born on March 1, 1920, Augusta was 94 when she passed away on July 22, 2014.
 She was the daughter of William Banks and Edna Stickle.

 The following details were provided by her son, Stephen Ross.